Jimmy Feeney, a Chartered Accountant, is a Senior Lecturer in Accounting and Finance at Nottingham Business School.

 Prior to joining the business school in 2017, Jimmy had a successful career spanning 27 years at Rolls-Royce plc, the Power Generation FTSE100 company.

-He was Director of Finance services from 2014 to 2016 responsible for leading development of the Functional strategy, Professional development and Communications for the global function.
-He led the Global Finance Transactional Shared Service Centres in Europe, North America, Asia, Brazil and Norway.
-He also co-led a major change project on Management Information and Forecasting to improve investor confidence.
+He was Director of Finance services from 2014 to 2016 responsible for leading development of the Functional strategy and Professional development and for the global function.
+He led the Global Finance Transactional Shared Service Centres.

 Jimmy was Group Controller from 2007 to 2014, responsible for all aspects of external financial reporting; internal reporting to the Board and formulating and monitoring internal controls.
-Setting business targets, driving performance to meet objectives and controlling and monitoring capital expenditure.
-In this role he was also responsible for leading the Functional strategy, Professional development, Communications and the Shared Service Centres.
+In this role his responsibilities also included controlling and monitoring capital expenditure, leading the Functional strategy, Professional development and the Global Finance Shared Service Centres.

 His early career in Rolls-Royce included finance roles in Internal Audit, Treasury, Manufacturing and Reporting and Analysis.

 Prior to Rolls-Royce he worked for Spicer & Oppenheim Chartered accountants as an auditor in Manchester and Nottingham.
-Jimmy is a Fellow of the ICAEW and a qualified member of the Association of Corporate Treasurers.
+Jimmy is a Fellow of the ICAEW and a qualified Associate Corporate Treasurer and a Fellow of the Higher Education Academy (FHEA)..
 He graduated in Accounting & Finance from Loughborough University.

 Jimmy acts as treasurer for several local sports clubs